bbauska/JS-Basics-Unlock/README.md

 <h3 id="">6.2.2 Filtering and Mapping Arrays</h3>

--   Filtering Arrays: The filter()\' method creates a new array with all elements that pass the test implemented by the provided function,
+-   Filtering Arrays: The filter()&#39; method creates a new array with all elements that pass the test implemented by the provided function,

 ![](./images/image154.jpg){width="15.430272309711286in"